-Boundary Theme Representation Natural England Commentary Open views south from Dunsfold Road and close proximity to Hascombe Hill.
+Boundary Theme Representations Natural England Commentary Open views south from Dunsfold Road and close proximity to Hascombe Hill.
 Size of field is not inconsistent with fields within the existing AONB and it contains mature trees and woodland.
 Conifer trees within The Burchetts have been felled.
 Strong visual association with AONB from bridleway to south.
 Historic listed farm at High Billinghurst Farm and Thatched House Farm.
 Undulating pastoral landscape.
 Sayers Land woodland is ancient woodland, including traditional coppicing and a ghyll stream.
 Planning permission for the hydrocarbon site is temporary (3 years) and could be included in accordance with Natural England Guidance.
-Extent of road widening at High Loxley Road is limited. for development in the Waverley Borough Local Plan (Policy SS7).
+Extent of road widening at High Loxley Road is limited.
+Boundary: The boundary is drawn too conservatively.
+An alternative boundary is proposed which uses the field boundaries in the vicinity of Thatched House Farm and then existing field boundaries to incorporate High Billinghurst Farm and Sayers Land. for development in the Waverley Borough Local Plan (Policy SS7).
 Access will be off the A281 to the east.
 A further development in this area is the hydrocarbon testing site north of Dunsfold Aerodrome and east of High Loxley Road which was awarded planning permission.
 It will be a temporary facility for a three-year period, and whilst beyond the qualifying area of land in terms of natural beauty, access arrangements will require alteration to the northern part of High Loxley Road.
 The nature of these developments will therefore need to be taken into account when defining the boundary.'
 This makes it clear that, even though the Candidate Area did not extend into this area, the area was still under consideration and required particular scrutiny at the boundary setting stage.
 The Boundary Considerations Report revisited the issue of extant planning permissions in this area and adjacent.
 Page 54 the report states 'Consideration was also given to recent planning permission for an exploration into a hydrocarbon exploration site off High Loxley Road and also the proposed Garden Village development at Dunsford Aerodrome, both of which lie close to the qualifying area The boundary has been drawn to the west of the Dunsfold Aerodrome which has been awarded planning permission for 1,100 homes, as part of a new Surrey Garden Village.
 Access to the new development will be from the east and will not affect the area qualifying for designation.
-Nevertheless, the proposed boundary has been drawn to the west of seven and also excludes land, which is of lesser quality, due to its flatter topography, equestrian land uses, farm development and limited views towards the greensand hills, e.g. land between New Pond Farm and Sayers Land.
+Nevertheless, the proposed boundary has been drawn to the west, beyond the perimeter vegetation to the aerodrome, and also excludes land, which is of lesser quality, due to its flatter topography, equestrian land uses, farm development and limited views towards the greensand hills, e.g. land between New Pond Farm and Sayers Land.
 The boundary also lies adjacent to a hydrocarbon exploration site east of High Loxley Road.
-This development will require a widening of High Loxley Road at Pratts Corner, where it joins Dunsfold Road, and the creation of a new access into the si
+This development will require a widening of High Loxley Road at Pratts Corner, where it joins Dunsfold Road, and the creation of a new access into the lane, and